Home Rețete Desserts and baked goods How to make jam

 1. Wash the fruits, cut into pieces, removing the middle.
 For especially delicate apple jam, the fruits can be grated on a coarse grater, after removing the peel.

-2. Make sugar syrup by mixing sugar and water in proportion to 1 kilogram of sugar in 200 ml of water.
-Pour over apples.
-Simmer over high heat until the syrup thickens.
+2. Make sugar syrup by mixing sugar and water in the proportion of 1 kilogram of sugar to 200 ml of water.
+Pour over the apples.
+Cook over high heat until the syrup thickens.

-3. Or cover the chopped apples with granulated sugar and leave for a couple of hours.
+3. Or sprinkle chopped apples with granulated sugar and leave for a couple of hours.
 Then bring the mixture to a boil.

-4. After the syrup is ready, pour the apple pulp into it and cook over high heat for 5 minutes.
+4. Once the syrup is ready, add the apple pulp and cook over high heat for 5 minutes.
 Then reduce and cook for another 5 minutes.

-5. Pour into jars and roll up a tin lid.
+5. Pour into jars and seal with a tin lid.

 4

-The easiest way to thicken the jam is to add gelatin or agar-agar to it.
+The easiest way to thicken jam is to add gelatin or agar-agar to it.
 Also for this purpose, you can add grated apple pulp, currants, lemon juice or orange zest to the jam.
-These pectin-containing natural products will not only add the desired thickness to the jam, but also add zest to its taste.
+These pectin-containing natural products will not only give the desired thickness to the jam, but will also add zest to its taste.

-So that in the future the jam does not turn out to be too liquid, pay attention to the quality of the berries.
-Raw materials harvested in rainy weather become overly juicy.
+To prevent the jam from turning out too liquid in the future, pay attention to the quality of the berries.
+Raw materials collected in rainy weather become excessively juicy.
 And therefore, it will take more time to digest the excess liquid.
 The same goes for freshly washed berries.
-Let the water drain off before adding the raw materials to the bowl.
+Let the water drain before adding the raw materials to the bowl.

 Tips if the jam is very liquid:

-2. Do not use a saucepan for cooking this delicacy - dishes with low walls will help excess moisture to evaporate faster.
+2. Do not use a pan to cook this delicacy - dishes with low walls will help excess moisture evaporate faster.

 3. Do not keep the product on fire for 3 hours in a row.
-Better to cook it in 3 steps.
-Boil the raw materials, keep on the fire for 15 minutes.
+It is better to cook it in 3 stages.
+Boil the raw material, keep it on the fire for 15 minutes.
 Then turn off the stove and cool the delicacy.
 Repeat 2 more times.

 Mold on jam, what to do